Man badly hurt in Berlin Holocaust memorial stabbing – DW – 02/21/2025

 Police later said the victim sustained serious but not life-threatening injuries.

 The attack was said to have taken place on the northern side of the sprawling Holocaust memorial, near the US Embassy.
-Police said the perpetrator was still at large on Friday evening and that there was no initial indication regarding a potential motive for the crime.
+Police said there was no initial indication regarding a potential motive for the crime.

 Police spokesman Florian Nath told the Berliner that the weapon used in the attack had also not been found.